 - Industrial, commercial and institutional waste comprises the remaining two-thirds.

-The city’s goal is to divert 40 percent of residential waste away from the landfill through recycling and other programs.
+The city’s short-term goal is to divert 40 percent of all the waste away from the landfill through recycling and other programs by 2023.

 - Prior to 2003, the city diverted 7 percent of waste.